martijnc/phpwebsockets/README.md

 a server can set up a two-way communication channel with little overhead compared to a XMLHttpRequest or long polling.

-The current version of this library doesn't has a `WebSocketClient` yet.

 Usage
 -----
 The demo can be started by starting the `Demo/run.php` file from the command-